Climb the Mountain Debate Camp

 Make sure your computer is setup right--Click Here

-Pens and Paper
+Pens and Print Paper

-Good to have a phone accessible in case of internet problems.
+It is good to have a phone accessible in case of internet problems.

 THE BELOW IS FOR WHEN OUR CAMP IS IN PERSON